 Way back in the late ’70′s – maybe early ’80′s – I fell in love with Swiss Muesli, namely, Familia cereal.
-It was pricey, and I looked at the ingredients on the box and decided that not only could I make my own, but I could customize it to my own tastes and make it even healthier!
+It was pricey, and I looked at the ingredients on the box and decided that not only could I make my own for a lot less, but I could customize it to my own tastes and make it even healthier!

 Frugal’s Muesli – Fake Familia, makes about 7 cups, each serving is 1/2 cup, or 28 ounces.